About

 My Journey

 In 2021, I picked up a camera for the first time, seeking a peaceful escape from the fast-paced world of NFL football.
 With no real knowledge beyond how to turn it on and use autofocus, I started to capture anything that drew my attention, including graffiti, paintings, luxury cars, and architecture.
 While I didn’t know how to edit, the process of discovery pulled me in.
-As I grew more comfortable behind the lens, I began to grasp the nuances of composition and color, slowly developing a style that felt uniquely mine.
+As I grew more comfortable behind the lens, I began to grasp the nuances of composition and color and slowly started developing a style that felt uniquely mine.

 Photography became a deeply personal and solitary pursuit, a time where it’s just me and my camera, finding harmony in any environment.
 Over thousands of hours and countless frames, I’ve honed my craft, traveling across continents to refine my vision.
 My eye now instinctively knows what it wants to see; my camera simply becomes the tool to translate that vision into reality.